 It’s been reported that Edge of Tomorrow 2 will pick up where the first one left off but then revert to a different timeline, somewhere in the past before the events of the original.
 Time travel in movies is tricky business and it’s easy to have the concept go way off the rails when it comes to execution.
 The creative team, plus producer Christopher McQuarrie (who’s also working with Cruise on Top Gun: Maverick) appear excited about the prospects.

 An original screenplay was conceived by Jez Butterworth who penned the original, but it appears Matthew Robinson took over some of those duties and is credited with the current version of the script.
 He also wrote the surprisingly well-received Dora and the Lost City of Gold (84% on Rotten Tomatoes).

 Is Edge of Tomorrow 2 Actually Happening?

 After years of relative limbo, the Edge of Tomorrow sequel, appropriately-named Live Die Repeat and Repeat is now officially in the works.
 According to IMDB and other sources, Liman, Cruise, and Blunt are all confirmed though no official release date has been announced.
-Again, considering the commitments on the part of Cruise alone we are probably looking at 2022 or 2023 at the earliest.
+Again, considering the commitments on the part of Cruise alone we are probably looking at 2023 at the earliest.